-Our initial thought was that maybe she wandered away from her family at the park or she had escaped from her home.
+Our initial thought was that she may have wandered away from her family at the park or she had escaped from her home.
 She had no collar or tag.
-We could not tell how long she had been in the woods, but it was obvious that she was hungry, very scared and extremely sick.
+We could not tell how long she had been in the woods, but it was obvious that she was hungry, very scared, and extremely sick.
 We checked with the park ranger and called the local shelters; no one had reported the missing dog.
-It became clear that the puppy was suffering from an untreated condition and someone had abandoned her to die in the woods.
+It became clear that the puppy was suffering from an untreated condition, and someone had abandoned her to die in the woods.
 In her weak condition, she would have likely been attacked by a wild animal that night had we not found her.

 Choosing to name the puppy “Orphan” Annie, we welcomed her to our family.
 It was a very difficult and long road to recovery for this poor puppy.
 Annie spent nearly 1 year living at the animal hospital with ongoing treatments for her skin condition and related complications.
 Her skin became so bad that she was completely covered in scabs and there were several times we almost lost her.
 With intense treatment and her sweet, loving spirit, she struggled to survive.